garybake/blog/content/2023_01_08_give-it-a-kick-and-see-what-falls-off.md

 <img src="images/fixthings/python2.jpeg" alt="gandalf memory" style="height: 270px;"/>

-I think it uses python2! or at least the generated files did.
-In 2016 when I generated the configs I was using python2 in my role and I guess I had used that laptop.
+I think it uses python 2! or at least the generated files did.
+In 2016 when I generated the configs I was using python 2 in my role and I guess I had used that laptop.
 Anyways, I generated a blank pelican project and checked for any major differences.
 It looks like the only main change is to remove some polyfill imports and remove the unicode flag from the start of some strings.
 Easier than I thought, phew!

 - TODO Use a newly generated config.
 There is all kinds of junk in the current one.